Kalel Mullings, BBA '24

 The Ross community is competitive and friendly at the same time, and being a part of it has been a priceless and positive experience.

-Going out on top
+Coming out on top

-Kalel was all business on this year’s national championship-winning team, capping off his U-M football career with the ultimate victory and cementing his place in the rich athletic tradition that attracted him to the school four years ago.
+Kalel was all business on this year’s national championship-winning team, capping off this U-M football season with the ultimate victory and cementing his place in the rich athletic tradition that attracted him to the school four years ago.
 The Wolverines bested the No. 2-ranked Washington Huskies, 34-13, to capture the 2023 College Football Playoff National Championship in Houston, Texas — a win that completed an undefeated 15-0 season.

 “Winning the National Championship was a culmination of the past couple of years,” Kalel said.
 “All of the blood, sweat, and tears, everything that we talked about doing and everything that we said we wanted, we actually did it.
 Nothing beats that feeling.”